 - For Original Credit Courses: Written request is required prior to the drop deadline to firstname.lastname@example.org.

 General Summer School Information and Policies

 - There are no excused absences in Summer School.
-Students must be logged into the online learning/zoom session no later than 10 minutes after the session has begun.
 Students arriving ten minutes late will be assessed an absence.
 Students are required to attend class from 8:00 a.m. - 12:00 p.m.

-- Attendance will be taken at the beginning of each online session.
+- Attendance will be taken at the beginning of each class session.